Medically reviewed by Drugs.com. Last updated on Aug 25, 2023.

 Make a list of:

-For hemorrhoids, some questions to ask your doctor include:
+For hemorrhoids, some questions to ask your provider include:

 - What's the likely cause of my symptoms?